 In case of failure of "Make Clone" operation, %SR164.11 bit is set to "1" by the firmware and never reset.

 NOTE: Backup of registers in flash memory is not performed by Clone Feature.
-If user desires, Backup should be done as explained in the Fail-Safe System chapter.
+Refer to the Fail-Safe Chapter for more details.

 18.3 Load Clone